AaronFR/Thinker/Reports/0.9.2/set6.md

 Running on o1-mini
 Estimated cost: $1.5 (which was lost because of the @handle_errors decorator bug 😑)

-Actual useable set cost a whole dollar 🙃, but it took a whole day to review the mini so probably worth the sum
+Actual usable set cost a whole dollar 🙃, but it took a whole day to review the mini so probably worth the sum

 ## AutoWorkflow.py